 What’s really nice is the sense of comradery among the women (and men).
 Even though it’s a full contact sport, everyone is super friendly, and the roller derby community looks like a fantastically diverse, accepting and great community to be a part of.

-If you’re interested in joining one of Rainy City’s New Skater Sessions, or would like to head over to watch a match, you can find more information on their website here.Thank you for reading!
-GirlGeekUpNorth x
+If you’re interested in joining one of Rainy City’s New Skater Sessions, or would like to head over to watch a match, you can find more information on their website here.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter